KillingSpark/rustysd/Readme.md

 1. sending (kill/terminating) signals to whole process groups (as long as we care about cleanup after killing, maybe the platform handles this in another smart way?)
 1. setting env variables (currently handled with libc because the rust std contains locks which currently break on forking)
 1. setting the current process as a subprocess reaper (might not be that important, other platforms might handle reparenting of orphaned processes differently than unix)
-1. chnaging the user id to drop privileges
+1. changing the user id to drop privileges

 ## What works
 This section should be somewhat up to date with what parts are (partly?) implemented and (partly?) tested.
 If you find anything does actually not work